chloeroth22/habitat-suitability/Written_Analysis.md

 Chaney, N. W., Wood, E. F., McBratney, A. B., Hempel, J. W., Nauman, T. W., Brungard, C. W., & Odgers, N. P. (2016).
 POLARIS: A 30-meter probabilistic soil series map of the contiguous United States.
 Geoderma, 274, 54-67. https://doi.org/10.1016/j.geoderma.2016.03.025

 ### Elevation
-Elevation data is from NASA Shuttle Radar Topography Mission (SRTM) provied by the Land Processes Distributed Active Archive Center (LP DAAC).
+Elevation data is from NASA Shuttle Radar Topography Mission (SRTM) provided by the Land Processes Distributed Active Archive Center (LP DAAC).
 SRTM is a collaboration between NASA, the National Geospatial-Intelligence Agency (NGA), and German and Italian space agencies.
 It is a near-global digital elevation model (DEM) using radar inferometry.
 Data was collected on the Space Shuttle Endeavour during its STS-99 mission from 02/11/2000 to 02/22/2000.
 This is version 3 of SRTM data and has a resolution of 1 arcsec.

 <img
   src="img/elevation_lyndon.png"